 Our Meruvax II (rubella virus) Vaccine Live Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Get emergency medical help if you have signs of an allergic reaction (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning eyes, skin pain, red or purple skin rash with blistering and peeling).

 You should not receive a booster vaccine if you had a life-threatening allergic reaction after the first shot.

 Keep track of any and all side effects you have after receiving this vaccine.
 When you receive a booster dose, you will need to tell the doctor if the previous shots caused any side effects.

-Becoming infected with measles, mumps, or rubella is much more dangerous to your health than receiving the vaccine to protect against these diseases.
-Like any medicine, this vaccine can cause side effects, but the risk of serious side effects is extremely low.
+Becoming infected with measles, mumps, or rubella is much more dangerous to your health than receiving this vaccine.
+However, like any medicine, this vaccine can cause side effects but the risk of serious side effects is extremely low.